Bradford (CDP), New Hampshire

-Bradford is a census-designated place (CDP) and the main village in the town of Bradford in Merrimack County, New Hampshire, United States.
+Bradford is a census-designated place (CDP) and the main village in the town of Bradford, New Hampshire, United States.
 The population of the CDP was 372 at the 2020 census, out of 1,662 in the entire town.

 Geography

 The CDP occupies the northeastern part of the town of Bradford, at the outlet of Todd Lake.
 The northern border of the CDP follows the Bradford/Newbury town line, while the southern boundary follows the Warner River and its West Branch.
 The CDP is bordered to the east by New Hampshire Route 114.
 Route 114 leads north 12 mi to New London and southeast 9 mi to Henniker.
 New Hampshire Route 103 passes through the center of the CDP, leading east 7 mi to Interstate 89 in Warner and northwest 13 mi to Newport.

 According to the U.S. Census Bureau, the Bradford CDP has a total area of 2.1 sqkm, of which 0.04 sqkm, or 1.98%, are water.